Learn something new every day

 When it comes to defining something like political socialization, complex explanations can be more effective than just a few words.
-Political socialization, technically referred to as a culturalization of a political process, is something that is really broadly defined.
+Technically referred to as a culturalization of a political process, it is something that is really broadly defined.
 It has to do with how a civilian population interprets political symbols, initiatives, and ideas.
 This kind of idea can be very useful to historians, anthropologists, and anyone else with a defined interest in a particular human community.

 In political socialization, political ideas get circulated in a general community.
 In this process, the formal elements of a political process are combined with social processes normal for adult individuals.
 The result is a collective interpretation of politicians, parties and political ideals.

 At its core, political socialization is just a kind of group thinking.
 For a literary view of this process, albeit a negative one, read George Orwell’s book “1984,” where elements of a political socialization process are parodied as an intense example of the power of a successful socialization of politics.
 The book shows how this process can be effectively used to monitor a population, to enforce laws, and to promote specific kinds of behavior.

 An example of this kind of idea in American culture is the idea of political correctness.
 Here, the mass media plays a crucial role, which is common in the socialization of politics.
 A common standard defines how people use and interpret language related to a person’s race, creed, or sexual orientation.